GVR Report cover Surgical Robot Systems Market Size, Share & Trends Report

 Application Insights

 The neurology segment is expected to grow at the fastest CAGR over the forecast period.
 The rise in neurological disorders such as Parkinson’s and epilepsy fuels the demand for advanced surgical robot systems in neurology aimed at improving precision and outcomes in neurosurgical procedures.
 The trend towards minimally invasive surgeries propels the development of neuro-specific robotic technology, offering greater accuracy and reducing complication risks in complex surgeries such as brain tumor removals.
-Enhanced by advancements in real-time imaging, these robotic systems provide critical visualization and navigation capabilities, marking significant progress in neurosurgical intervention methodologies.
-For instance, in January 2024, Brain Navi's NaoTrac robot used in its 100th neurosurgery.
-The company planned to seek FDA approval in the U.S. NaoTrac incorporates robotics, AI, and machine vision through its SMART technology for more efficient and minimally invasive surgeries.
+For instance, in September 2024, ZEISS Medical Technology introduced the KINEVO 900 S with the best digital visualization, connected intelligence, and collaborative assistant functions for complex surgical procedures in neurosurgery and other surgical disciplines.

 End-use Insights